Gecko-FOSS/basis/README.md

 | `typescript` | Passed directly to TypeScript |

 #### type `browser`
-The `browser` transform compiles an entry point TypeScript file and its dependencies into a Browserify bundle.
+The `browser` pipeline compiles an entry point TypeScript file and its dependencies into a Browserify bundle.

 | key | value |
 |:--- |:----- |